eigenlucy/eigenlucy.github.io/_pages/about.md

 ---

 I am interested in how systems work and how they fail.
 Electrical engineering is my abiding interest in systems theory meeting a concrete desire to design and build systems.
 At Kyocera-AVX I have been reverse engineering products to discover novel use cases and problems our products might suit, assessing the viability of production and prototype components in a variety of existing systems, and investigating application areas of interest on behalf of scientists developing products in those spaces.

+You can see the code for this website at <a href='https://github.com/eigenlucy/eigenlucy.github.io'>this GitHub page</a>.

 Affiliations include:
 Research engineering at <a href='https://www.kyocera-avx.com/'>Kyocera-AVX</a>.